Jorenar/nvim-dap-disasm/README.md

     -- Add disassembly view to elements of nvim-dap-ui dapui_register = true,

+    -- Add disassembly view to nvim-dap-view
+    dapview_register = true,

     -- Add custom REPL commands for stepping with instruction granularity repl_commands = true,

+    -- Show winbar with buttons to step into the code with instruction granularity -- This settings is overriden (disabled) if the dapview integration is enabled and the plugin is installed winbar = true,

     -- The sign to use for instruction the exectution is stopped at sign = "DapStopped",